Banksy55555/BigCert4Project/Risk management.md

 __Mitigating existing risks__

-Employing firewalls, encryption, multi-factor authentication, and intrusion detection systems to protect against cyber threats.
+Employing firewalls, encryption, multi-factor authentication, and intrusion detection systems to protect against cyber threats. <br>
-Regularly updating and patching software to address known vulnerabilities and weaknesses.
+Regularly updating and patching software to address known vulnerabilities and weaknesses.<br>
-Establish a backup and recovery strategy to restore data in case of data loss or hardware loss.
+Establish a backup and recovery strategy to restore data in case of data loss or hardware loss.<br>
-Continuously  monitor risk
+Continuously  monitor risk<br>